Prison Legal News:

 When Rikers Island was purchased in 1884 it was only 87 acres.
 The city of New York made it a landfill and expanded it for the citys Department of Correction a fact that has ...

 Scandal, Suicides, Corruption and Abuse Abound at New York Citys Rikers Island Jail

 by Gary Hunter

 Settlement of a 4-year-old lawsuit, between brutalized prisoners and the guards who attacked them, was achieved on February 17, 2006.
-Most notable was the $2.2 million in damages that will be ...
+Most notable was the $2.2 million in damages that will be divided between ...

 New York Brutality Settlement Affecting Twenty Two Prisoners, Fourteen Units Settles for $2.2 Million